richorama/richorama.github.io/_posts/2015-11-19-syncing-data-with-sql-server.md

   // The first thing to do is retrieve the current value of the timestamp var currentTimestamp = Query("SELECT @@DBTS;");

-  // next make a query, selecting every record which has changed since the last timestamp, and the current one var results = Query("SELECT * FROM Example WHERE Version > @lastTimestamp AND Version <= @currentTimestamp");
+  // next make a query, selecting every record which has changed between last timestamp and the current one var results = Query("SELECT * FROM Example WHERE Version > @lastTimestamp AND Version <= @currentTimestamp");

   // return the results, and the current timestamp (which is then passed in on the next call)